Appley Chelsea buns

 This is my take on the classic Chelsea bun, which is a perfect vehicle for the irresistible combination of apples, dried fruit, nuts and spice.

 In a bowl or jug, whisk the warm milk, yeast and sugar together well and leave for about 15 minutes until the mixture is frothy.

 Mix the flour and salt thoroughly in a large bowl.
 Pour in the yeast mix, melted butter and beaten egg and mix to a rough dough.
 Turn on to a lightly floured surface and knead for about 10 minutes until smooth and silky.
 It's a slightly sticky dough, so you may want to flour your hands a little, but try not to add more flour than you have to.

-Put the dough in a lightly oiled clean bowl, cover with cling film and leave until doubled in size.
+Put the dough in a lightly oiled clean bowl, cover with a damp tea towel or place another bowl upturned on top, and leave until doubled in size.
 This will take at least an hour, but is likely to take more like 2 or 3 hours because the egg and butter in the dough slow down the action of the yeast.
 Liberally grease a deep rectangular baking tin (I use one 25 x 30cm) with some of the melted butter.